-- To provide the students a comprehension about the state space model and to understand the importance of the system state. - To give the students a comprehension of the relation between continuous and digital controller design and to make the students able to apply nonlinear system analysis. - To provide the knowledge about the design aspects to design state feedback controllers. - To provide students an understanding of basic analysis and synthesis of control systems and to provide opportunities for students to gain practical experience in the use of computer design and analysis tools in Matlab and Simulink.
+- To provide the students a comprehension about the state space model and to understand the importance of the system state. - To make the students able to apply nonlinear system analysis. - To provide knowledge on design state feedback control and state observer - To give basic knowledge in describing function analysis - To provide students an understanding of basic analysis and synthesis of control systems and to provide opportunities for students to gain practical experience in the use of computer design and analysis tools in Matlab and Simulink

-MODULE I STATE SPACE ANALYSIS OF SYSTEMS 10
+MODULE I STATE SPACE ANALYSIS OF SYSTEMS